Published Feb. 14, 2020

 How is the coronavirus different from the regular flu?

 Coronaviruses are a category of respiratory viruses that infect a number of species including humans.
 They come in various strains or strengths—some as harmless as the common cold, a couple that can cause a strong pneumonia and then some that are real killers.
 In 2003, SARS was the first coronavirus outbreak that caused a serious public health threat.
-Then there was MERS (Middle East Respiratory Disease) in 2012.
+Then there was MERS (Middle East Respiratory Syndrome) in 2012.
 And now we have COVID-19.

 Why have these more dangerous coronavirus strains only cropped up in the last 20 years?
 Humans have been getting colds for thousands of years.